callmedrcom/IMOGWO/README.md

 # IMOGWO
 This is code for paper Ultra-short-term wind power forecast under extreme conditions based on multi-decomposition and multi-objective optimization.

-Code will be added after published
+Code will be added after published.
+For review only, the CODE.zip contain the main code in this paper, the password is the name of the first author(the first letter capitalised, first name + space + last name)

 About folder: